minimind/dispatch-on-value-for-python/README.rst

 dispatching on types) by pairing functions with patterns.
 It uses pattern matching to dispatch on complex, nested data structures containing lists, dictionaries and primitive types.
-You can use ``lambda`` to do expression matching and use wildcards to ensure identical values can be matched (see ``any_a``).
-It can alleviate complicated and difficult to read ``if ... elif ... elif ...`` chains and dramatically simplify the code that needs to be written.
+You can use ``lambda`` to do expression matching and utilise wildcard parameters to ensure identical values can be matched (see ``any_a``).
+It can alleviate complicated and difficult to read ``if ... elif ... elif ...`` chains and simplify the code needing to be written.

 Value patterns can be registered dynamically, allowing a great flexibility in determining which functions are called on which value patterns.